-Garrett County Public Schools will ensure that all students have access to all digital and traditional curriculum resources available for each grade level or course to ensure appropriately rigorous instruction throughout the 2022-2023 school year.
+Garrett County Public Schools will ensure that all students have access to all digital and traditional curriculum resources available for each grade level or course to ensure appropriately rigorous instruction throughout the 2023-2024 school year.
 All students will have access to the systems Learning Management System (Schoology), online resources, textbooks, recovery opportunities, etc. GCPS will provide a device for every student.
-Hotspots will be available for students in quarantine or isolation for those who have limited or no internet.
-Each school will appoint a liaison to support students in quarantine or isolation to ensure continuity of services.
-Students in quarantine or isolation will also be encouraged to participate in the school's virtual tutoring/academic intervention program to ensure continued progress within the curriculum.
+Each school will provide appropriate support for students who are absent to ensure continuity of services.